kieranjol/IFIscripts/README.md

 ### dcpaccess.py ###
 * Create h264 or prores transcodes (with optional subtitles) for unencrypted, single/multi reel Interop/SMPTE DCPs.
 The script will search for all DCPs in subdirectories, process them one at a time and export files to your Desktop.
 * Usage: `dcpaccess.py dcp_directory`
+* Dependencies: ffmpeg must be compiled with libopenjpeg -  `brew install ffmpeg --with-openjpeg`.
+* Python dependencies: lxml required.
-*Further options can be viewed with `dcpaccess.py -h`
+* Further options can be viewed with `dcpaccess.py -h`

 ### dcpfixity.py ###
 * Verify internal hashes in a DCP and write report to CSV.
 Optional (experimental) bagging if hashes validate.
 The script will search for all DCPs in subdirectories, process them one at a time and generate a CSV report.